terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/existing_vpc/README.md

 # Existing VPC and subnets Example

-A very basic example to provision SLZ VPC with existing vpc.
+An example of calling the module with an existing VPC and subnets.